3100, Accessibility

 • the client is disruptive, unruly, threatening or uncooperative to the extent that the client seriously impairs the grantee’s ability to effectively and safely provide services; or

-• if the client’s behavior jeopardizes their own safety, clinic staff or others.
+• the client’s behavior jeopardizes their own safety, or the safety of clinic staff or others.

-Any policy related to termination of services must be included in the grantee’s policy manual.
+A termination of services policy must be included in the grantee’s policy manual.

-Grantees must ensure that clients can express concerns about care received and to further ensure that those complaints are handled in a consistent manner.
+Grantees must ensure clients can express concerns about care received and further ensure those concerns are handled in a consistent manner.
 Grantees’ policy and procedure manuals must explain the process clients may follow if they are not satisfied with the care received.

-Grantees considering clinical or sociological research using PHC Services Program funded clients as subjects must obtain prior approval from their own internal Institutional Review Board (IRB) and HHSC.
+Grantees considering clinical or sociological research using PHC Program funded clients as subjects must get prior approval from their own internal Institutional Review Board (IRB) and HHSC.

 3400, Client Records Management

 HHSC grantees must have an organized and secure client record system.
-The grantee must ensure that records are organized, readily accessible and available to clients upon request with a signed release of information.
+The grantee must ensure that records are organized, readily accessible, and available to clients once a signed release of information is received.
 Records must be kept confidential and secure, as follows:

 • safeguarded against loss and use by unauthorized persons;